vishal1230/helpdesk-mockup/README.md

 ### 🟢 Running the Backend API

-The backend uses [JSON Server](https://github.com/typicode/json-server) to mock ticket data.
+The backend uses [JSON Server](https://github.com/typicode/json-server) to mock user and ticket data.

 To start the API server: